[Note: This interview was held backstage at the Opera House in Chicago

 BD: So it was

 really your choice?

 GC: No, it was

 right that I sing tenor.

-then, a “Verdi tenor?”
+, then, a “Verdi tenor?”

 GC: A few people

 between Verdi and Puccini.

 GC: Of course

 I sing other composers – Italian, French, Russian.
-I would say
+I would say that

 my favorite roles are in Manon Lescaut,

 Tosca, Turandot, Aïda, Don Carlo, and Luisa Miller.